Bizangel/NativeBizaDex/README.md

 ```

 Ensure the datagen runs without errors before running the imagegen!
-The datagen may fail sometimes as it has to fetch many images.
+The datagen may fail sometimes as it has to fetch a lot of data from different pages.
 It will cache the previous ones.
 So if it fails just run multiple times until it finishes successfully.

 ## Step 1: Start the Metro Server